Ultimate GA4 Migration Checklist: Transitioning from UA to GA4

 Step-by-step guide infographic illustrating five key steps for GA4 migration, including conducting a UA audit, setting up GA4 property, and configuring data streams, conversion tracking, and verification process.

-1. Audit Your Current Universal Analytics Setup: Begin by thoroughly reviewing your existing Universal Analytics configuration.
+Begin by thoroughly reviewing your existing Universal Analytics configuration.
 Identify all tracking codes, tagged events, and custom dimensions or metrics.
 This audit will highlight what needs to be replicated or reconfigured in Google Analytics 4, ensuring no critical data is lost during the transition.

-2. Understand Google Analytics 4’s Data Model: Google Analytics 4 introduces a new, event-driven data model that differs significantly from the session-based model of Universal Analytics.
+Google Analytics 4 introduces a new event-driven data model that differs significantly from the session-based model of Universal Analytics.
 Familiarize yourself with this model by exploring resources like Google’s official documentation, which offers insights into how data is collected, processed, and reported in Google Analytics 4.
-Understanding these differences is key to leveraging Google Analytics 4's advanced capabilities.
+Understanding these differences is key to leveraging Google Analytics 4's advanced reporting capabilities.

-Setting Up Your GA4 Property
+3. Set Up Your GA4 Property

 The GA4 migration checklist starts with setting up a new property, an essential step in your analytics transition.
 This process includes creating the property, configuring data streams, and setting up data collection.
 Refer to our step-by-step beginner's guide for Setting Up Google Analytics 4 for a detailed walkthrough of each step.
 This guide gives you all the information you need to set up and run your GA4 property.

-Import and Historical Data Considerations
+5. Import and Historical Data Considerations

 The transition to Google Analytics 4 is an opportunity to enhance your analytics practices.
 By carefully auditing your current setup, understanding Google Analytics 4's data model, and setting up your new GA4 property with future data needs in mind, you'll be well-positioned to make the most of what Google Analytics 4 offers.
 Stay tuned for our detailed guide on setting up your GA4 property, which will complement this checklist, ensuring you have a comprehensive roadmap for your GA4 migration journey.

-Data Considerations in GA4
+UA & GA4: Differences, Benefits and Data Considerations in GA4

 A successful GA4 migration, pivotal in the analytics transition as outlined in our checklist, requires a comprehensive understanding of GA4's data handling capabilities.
-In the context of the analytics transition, this section covers crucial topics like event tracking, conversion setup, and GA4's customizable reporting options, providing data analysts with the knowledge needed to effectively use this platform.
+In the context of the analytics transition, this section covers crucial topics like event tracking, conversion setup, and GA4's customizable reporting options, providing digital analysts with the knowledge needed to effectively use this platform.

 Event Tracking in GA4